 The EQ circuitry is bypassed when Flat is enabled (red LED); the circuit is active when Flat is disabled (green LED).
-When Flat is on, the dry signal path of the hardware is still being modeled and DSP is used.
+When Flat is on, the dry signal path of the hardware is still being an add and page 1000 in used.
+For two largest and the being modeled and DSP is used.
 For true bypass, use the Power switch.